 365 Thank Yous: A Year of Daily Gratitude

-Why is John Kralik’s book about writing 365 thank yous included in our book club focused on successful aging?
-Successful aging is a benefit of successful senior living communities.
-Understanding what makes for successful aging is a focus in our retirement community rankings and reviews.
+Why is John Kralik’s book about writing 365 thank yous included in our book club focused on aging with freedom?
+Understanding what makes for successful aging in retirement is our focus.
 What elements encourage joy-filled individuals and communities?
 One element is a heart of gratitude.

 Gratitude, like faith, is a muscle.
 The more you use it, the stronger it grows, and the more power you have to use it on your behalf.
 If you do not practice gratefulness, its benefaction will go unnoticed, and your capacity to draw on its gifts will be diminished.
 To be grateful is to find blessings in everything.
 This is the most powerful attitude to adopt, for there are blessings in everything. ~Alan Cohen

 An article in Harvard University’s HEALTHBEAT journal reviews gratitude studies.
 One study asked a group of individuals to share gratitudes through daily writings.
 After 10-weeks, these individuals were “more optimistic and felt better about their lives.
 Surprisingly, they also exercised more and had fewer visits to physicians than those who focused on sources of aggravation.”

 The HEALTHBEAT article suggests writing thank-you notes as a way to create a grateful attitude.